ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 ~~~

 all of the values above see only anything that precedes them, nothing
-that comes afterward.
-This paradigm embedded itself deeply in my
+that comes after.
+This paradigm embedded itself deeply in my mind, to
-mind,, to the extent that it'll transformed my imperative code to be
+the extent that it transformed my imperative code to be written in
-written in this style, in the "let" fashion.
-It also led me to
+this style, in the "let" fashion.
+It also led me to discover a concept
-discover a concept I call *context piling*.
+I call *context piling*.

 ### Context piling